parthkrana/Hotel-Database-Analysis-SQL/README.md

 * Aggregate functions
 * Sorting techniques

-2. Learned how to use the relational algebra concepts intrinsic in SQL for processing multiple tables using joins and/or sub-queries
+2. Learned how to use the relational algebra concepts intrinsic in SQL for processing multiple tables using joins and/or sub-queries.

-3. Analyzed the requests to identify the tables, attributes, selection, and join criteria
+3. Analyzed the requests to identify the tables, attributes, selection, and join criteria.

 In completing the assignment, I used SQL queries, operations, and calculations to understand data on hotel guests, which included names, phone numbers, addresses, room reservations, and more.